Fossil Jawless Vertebrates

 - Plate-like dermal bone formed in part from the coalescence of odontodes.

 - rare well-preserved thelodonts display a mid-line structure (interpreted at right as the "esophagus") that could indicate a rod-shaped cartilage (among other possibilities).
-On could envision these working in concert with denticles lining the mouth and pharynx.
+One could envision these working in concert with denticles lining the mouth and pharynx.

-- Dermal bone: Laid down as a two-dimensional membrane.
+Before proceeding, a note: The cells that secrete and maintain hard tissue may be locked within it, yielding cellular bone.
+Seen in larger bony elements.
+Cellular bone forms in two ways:- Dermal bone: Laid down as a two-dimensional membrane.
 (E.g. human cranial bones).
 Ancestrally these formed near the body surface, but in derived vertebrates, their derivatives may invade deeper parts of the body.

 Endochondral bone cross-section from University of Oklahoma Health Sciences Center